-THRC 280: Professional Practicum in Therapeutic Recreation
+RLS\ 295: Professional Practicum in Therapeutic Recreation (formerly THRC 280)

 This course provides the student with practical experience in a therapeutic recreation setting.
 The student is required to work a minimum of 200 hours in a community based or medical setting that provides therapeutic recreation services.
 During this period, the student will apply the knowledge, methods, and leadership techniques which have been learned in academic courses.
 Students will also participate in 15 hours of classroom discussion during the semester.
 Prerequisite: completion of all THRC course work.
 (Fa,Sp) 4 credits